 Expansive views and big skies have never felt as important as they did at the end of seven long months of abnormality.
 So we planned a spur-of-the-moment, six-day hike along England’s most ancient trail — the Ridgeway.

-Spanning 85 miles from Avebury in Wiltshire, crossing the chalky Berkshire Downs and then kissing the river Thames, it’s a route that’s been trodden for over five thousand years and a path we’ve wanted to walk for a while — that we longed for limbo.
-As a chill crisped the late September air, I’d never been happier to pull on a pair of hiking boots and shuffle my shoulders through the straps of a weighty backpack.
+Spanning 85 miles from Avebury in Wiltshire, crossing the chalky Berkshire Downs and then kissing the river Thames, it’s a route trodden for over five thousand years and a path we’ve wanted to walk for a while — that we longed for limbo.
+As a chill crisped the September air, I’d never been happier to pull on a pair of hiking boots and shuffle my shoulders through the straps of a weighty backpack.

 Unlike other thru-hikes we’ve undertaken, this one didn’t feel intimidating nor, perhaps, as exciting.
-But it wasn’t excitement that was needed from this journey, it was an uninterrupted gaze.
+But it wasn’t excitement that was needed from this journey.
+It was an uninterrupted gaze.
 An unbroken chain of thought.

 Avebury to Ogbourne St George

-Avebury is a museum of cottages complete with thatched roofs and window boxes filled with scarlet-red flowers.
+Avebury is a museum village of cottages complete with thatched roofs and window boxes filled with scarlet-red flowers.
 The World Heritage site holds the famous Bronze Age stone circle — easily a match for Stonehenge — and makes for an impressive introduction to the trail.
-But it’s after this, once you’ve picked your way up the rocky lane and out onto the bare hilltops that the walk begins its therapy.
+But it’s after this, once you’ve picked your way up the rocky lane and out onto the bare hilltops that the walk begins administering its therapy.

-It’s wind-whipped and exposed up here.
-The luscious colour of summer is draining away and the sky is a paintbrush water hue, but that lends itself to the anticipation of falling leaves, logs crackling on fires and red wine.
+It’s wind whipped and exposed up here.
+The luscious colour of summer is draining away and the sky is a paintbrush-water hue, but that lends itself to the anticipation of falling leaves, logs crackling on fires and red wine.
 Winter will feel different this year, undoubtedly.

 We’re tailed by two red kites almost all the way along and we stop intermittently to watch them perform aerobatics as they hunt.
 Ten miles of easy hilltop walking, eyes gently scanning the subdued shades of harvested wheat fields and browning hedgerows, have been a real tonic.